-This report includes information on the SWIFT program's activity over the program's eight years of operation.
+This report includes information on the SWIFT program's activity over its 10 years of operation.
 Each prioritization cycle has garnered significant interest from existing TWDB customers, as well as entities new to the agency's financial assistance programs.
-To date, the TWDB has committed almost \$10 billion in assistance toward 55 state water plan projects representing 68 Water Management Strategies recommended in the State Water Plan, with consistent demand for the program expressed across each of the eight prioritization cycles (Table 1).
-Projects funded through SWIFT-transmission pipelines, major reservoirs, aquifer storage and recovery, canal linings, capacity expansions, groundwater wells, leak detection systems, water meter replacements, and wastewater reuse-have resulted in the addition of 1.6 million acre-feet of water supply to Texas residents.
+Abridged applications in the 2024 prioritization cycle have the highest total dollar amount since the inaugural funding cycle in 2015.
+To date, the TWDB has committed almost \$14.5 billion in assistance toward 66 SWIFT projects representing 78 water management strategy (WMS) projects recommended in the state water plan, with consistent demand for the program expressed across each of the 10 prioritization cycles (Table 1).
+Projects funded through SWIFT-transmission pipelines, major reservoirs, aquifer storage and recovery, canal linings, capacity expansions, groundwater wells, leak detection systems, water meter replacements, and wastewater reuse-have resulted in the addition of 2.1 million acre-feet of water supply to Texas residents.
 Projects range greatly in both size and scope and serve many distinct geographic areas around the state (Figure 1).

 The TWDB was also successful in reaching financial transaction goals with each SWIRFT revenue bond sale.
 SWIRFT has received the highest AAA/AAA bond ratings for all issuances to date, maximizing potential savings to program participants and the communities they serve.
 Through early and continued outreach to the investor community, strong benchmark pricing was established for future revenue bond issuances.
-It is estimated that by using the SWIFT program, participants could realize debt service savings of over \$1.3 billion over the life of their current obligations, compared to unsubsidized market-rate transactions.
+It is estimated through the 11 SWIRFT bond sales that by using the SWIFT program, participants in aggregate could realize debt service savings totaling more than \$1.7 billion over the life of their obligations, compared to unsubsidized market-rate transactions.

-11 The SWIFT program includes two funds, the State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas (SWIRFT).
+&lt;sup>1 The SWIFT program includes two funds, the State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas (SWIRFT).
 Revenue bonds for the program are issued through SWIRFT.

 The TWDB is committed to meeting or exceeding the goals set by the legislature regarding support for rural and agricultural projects, water conservation, and reuse.
-The TWDB has increased the available subsidies to maximum limits to encourage and assist participation of eligible entities associated with the program goals, and all rural, irrigation, reuse, and conservation projects that submitted full SWIFT applications to date have received funding commitments.
+The TWDB has substantially increased the available subsidies for rural and agricultural projects to encourage and assist participation of eligible entities.
+In July 2024, the TWDB approved use of the Texas Water Fund for the 2024 SWIFT cycle.
+The use of the Texas Water Fund for the 2024 SWIFT cycle allowed the TWDB to leverage nearly \$150 million into \$1.6 billion for critical water infrastructure, enhancing future capacity of the SWIFT program in the near term, and helping to meet stated priorities of rural political subdivisions and municipalities with a population of less than 150,000.
+All rural, irrigation, reuse, and conservation projects that submitted full SWIFT applications to date have received funding commitments.
 In accordance with the Sunset Advisory Commission Report, the TWDB will conduct further evaluations regarding the share of SWIFT funds these types of entities receive relative to aspirational goals established by the legislature.